Careers360 Logo

 Name any two groups of micro-organisms from which antibiotics could be extracted.

-1. Bacteria: Example for the same is Streptomyces species.
+1. Bacteria: An Example of the same is the Streptomyces species.

-2. Fungi: Example for the same is Penicillium notatum.
+2. Fungi: An Example of the same is Penicillium notatum.

 Name any three diseases transmitted through vectors

-The animals which carry infectious agents such as viruses, bacteria, protozoans etc. from an infected person to a healthy host are also termed as intermediaries or vectors.
+Answer: The animals that carry infectious agents such as viruses, bacteria, protozoans, etc., from an infected person to a healthy host are termed vectors.
 The most common example for Vectors is mosquitoes which cause many diseases such as Malaria, Dengue fever etc.

 Three diseases transmitted through vectors are:

-1. Brain Fever is also known as Encephalitis, which is transmitted by mosquitoes of Culex species.
+1. Brain Fever is also known as Encephalitis, which is transmitted by mosquitoes of the Culex species.

 2. Malaria is transmitted by Anopheles Mosquitoes.